 What about pay?

-You will receive a $500 stipend for their time.
+You will receive a $500 stipend for your time.
 If you opt to pursue school credit or partial credit, you will probably not be paid for your hours.
 (This may vary by school.)

 Highlights from 2012 PAT Program